PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   Code is supplied as a string, not as a function object.
   Note that this function does nothing in 'client' or 'config-check' modes.

+.. function:: refreshRuntimeConfiguration()

+  .. versionadded:: 2.0.1

+  This function is only useful when executed from a separate Lua thread created by :func:`newThread`, to ensure that the runtime-modifiable configuration is up-to-date.

 .. function:: setTicketsKeyAddedHook(callback)

   .. versionadded:: 1.9.6